 Skiers and snowboarders can, of course, hit the slopes themselves as well.
 The eighteen different slopes are suitable for everyone from absolute beginners to experienced professionals.
 Accommodation includes guesthouses and even igloos.
 If you want a break from the slopes, you can even hit the snow beach and soak up some sunshine.

 The Krvavec Ski Resort lies within easy reach from Kranj and Ljubljana, making it a favorite place to go skiing among people living in the Slovenian capital.
 Tourists based there might also want to seize the chance to hit the slopes at this wonderful resort.

 While not the most spectacular ski destination in Slovenia, Krvavec Ski Resort offers something for everyone, from beginners to weathered skiers.
 Situated at the edge of a mountain range and covering alpine meadows, the conditions at this resort are generally ideal.
 Snow guns help nature to keep the trails open at least 100 days per year—typically, the season lasts even 150 days.

 Bled Straža Ski Resort

 Bled might not be the classic winter sports destination in Slovenia, but it does offer visitors the chance to go skiing.
 Only a short walk from the Bled town center, the Straža Ski Resort accommodates both skiers and snowboarders.
-This resort is perfect if you’re just starting to get the hang of things, a great place to teach your kids how to ski.
+This resort is perfect if you’re just starting to get the hang of things, a great place to teach your kids how to ski – in fact, it’s a top thing to do with kids in Slovenia period.
 The slopes are gentle, facilities plentiful.